agaszmurlo/bdg-sequila/docs/source/function/function.rst

 Using builtin data sources for BAM and ADAM file formats
 **********************************************************

-SeQuiLa introduces native BAM/ADAM data source that enables user to create a view over the exiting files to process and query them using a SQL interface:
+SeQuiLa introduces native BAM/ADAM data sources that enable user to create a view over the existing files to process and query them using a SQL interface:

 .. code-block:: scala